BCACTF/bcactf-4.0/suzanne/README.md

 ```

-We can see that the z-coordinates of the verticies are different, the modified model seems to have them shifted up a bit.
+We can see that the z-coordinates of the vertices are different, the modified model seems to have them shifted up a bit.
 Let's print out the differences between the two z-coordinates:

 ```python
 import bpy